 Related topic covered on other pages include:

-Kansas labor laws require employers to pay overtime to employees not covered by the federal Fair Labor Standards Act (FLSA) at a rate of 1½ time their regular rate when they work more than 46 hours in a workweek, unless otherwise exempt.
+Kansas labor laws require employers to pay overtime to employees not covered by the federal Fair Labor Standards Act (FLSA) at a rate of one and half times (1½) their regular rate of pay when they work more than 46 hours in a workweek, unless otherwise exempt.
 KS Statute 44-1203.

 Kansas does not have a prevailing wage law that governs wage rates on government project or service contracts.

-Under certain circumstances, employers in Kansas may be required to pay residents wage rates established by federal prevailing wage rates and rules.
+Under Kansas labor law, employers may be required to pay residents wage rates established by federal prevailing wage rates and rules.
 The prevailing wage rates may be different from the federal and state’s standard minimum wage rates.

 Employees may be eligible for prevailing wages if they work on government or government-funded construction projects or perform certain government services.
 See the Davis-Bacon and Related Acts, McNamara-O’Hara Service Contract Act (SCA), and Walsh-Healey Public Contracts Act (PCA) for more information about prevailing wages.